hkleebrain/Complex-network-analysis/README.md

 # Generation of artificial complex networks

-Download: You can download the matlab toolbox here https://se.mathworks.com/matlabcentral/fileexchange/45734-cnm
+Download: You can download the matlab toolbox made by Gregorio Alanis-Lobato here https://se.mathworks.com/matlabcentral/fileexchange/45734-cnm